thephoeron/wookie/routes.md

 `:replace` tells the routing system that this route should replace the first route with the same method/resource in the routing table.

+The `:vhost` keyword specifies that this route should only load for a specific `Host: ...` header.
+This is a string in the format "host.com" or "host.com:8080".
+If a port is not specified, the route will match on *any* port provided the host matches.

 `bind-request` and `bind-response` are the variables we want to be available to the route body that hold our respective [request](/wookie/request-handling#request)